 Why is there a clinical psychologist working as part of the CF team?

-Having access to a clinical psychologist is now a standard part of CF care and most CF units in the country have either a dedicated CF psychologist, or a clinical psychologist available for their patients.
+Having access to a clinical psychologist is now a standard part of CF care and most CF units in the country have a clinical psychologist available for their patients.
 Living with CF and its challenges and treatment can bring many different feelings, both for you and those close to you.
 These may include low mood, anxiety, anger, isolation, resentment, and lots of other things.
 These feelings can sometimes feel overwhelming, and people may find it hard to cope.
 This is where seeing a clinical psychologist may help.

 How could seeing a clinical psychologist help?

-The clinical psychologist you see will have an understanding of the psychological effects that CF and its treatment can have.
+The clinical psychologist you see has an understanding of the psychological effects that CF and its treatment can have.
 There is no ‘one size fits all’ and people want different things from seeing a clinical psychologist.
 Some people want to develop strategies to cope when they are feeling a particular way, and other people simply want to talk through their difficulties.
-The clinical psychologist will talk to you about what you would like to get from sessions, and you will not have to talk about anything that you don’t want to.
+The clinical psychologist will work with you to establish goals for your sessions and you will not have to talk about anything that you don’t want to.